kncept/junit-reporter/README.md

 Gradle Instructions:
-Add this to your buildscript libraries via the mavenCentral repository:
+Add or merge this to the top of your buildscript libraries via the mavenCentral repository:

-    N.B.
-This is AS YET UNRELEASED...

     buildscript {
         repositories {
             mavenCentral()
+        }
+        dependencies {
+            classpath 'com.kncept.junit5.reporter:junit-reporter:0.9.1-M3'
         }
     }